azukiapp/azk/CONTRIBUTING.md

 $ make
 ```

-Then add the path to your azk binary to your PATH variable, or create an alias to it.
-If you need further instructions, please check this [page](../installation/source-code.md).
+Then add the path to your azk binary to your PATH environment variable, or create an alias to it.

+There's additional steps that you need to go through if you're installing it on a Mac or a Linux (for example, installing the `libnss-resolver`).
+Check [this page](../installation/source-code.md) for more detailed instructions.

+### JavaScript and Node.js

+As mentioned in the "Implementation Details" section, `azk` is written in [Node.js][node.js], and it uses several features of ES6.
+One thing to note is that, for developing and contributing to `azk`, you don't need to have Node.js installed in your machine.

+`azk` uses itself to run a container with Node.js installed, and run any tests with changes made to the code inside it.

 ### Contributing code